natmurad/covidDataExploration/readme.md

 [MappingCovidObits.html](https://rpubs.com/natmurad/mapcovid) - the report containing the code and comments about the analysis.

-### Extract, Transfor & Load Covid Data with pandas & pandera
+### Extract, Transform & Load Covid Data with pandas & pandera

 [ETLCovidData](https://github.com/natmurad/covidDataExploration/blob/main/ETLCovidData.ipynb) - Notebook with a pipeline to prepare and filter Covid-19 Data from [CSSEGI Sand Data Github](https://github.com/CSSEGISandData/COVID-19) in real time.